SeaSkyThe/GeneticPhraseFinder/README.md

 # GeneticPhraseFinder

-A genetic algorithm to match a desired phrase implemented in Go.
+The simplest possible genetic algorithm to match a desired phrase implemented in Go.

 The visualization is done using [raylib-go](https://github.com/gen2brain/raylib-go).